haymrpig/Pytorch_template/README.md

 - **experiment**

-  This directory can be checked after running the code. pth files will be saved here.
+  This directory can be checked after running the code. pt files will be saved here.

   (pth files are saved every epochs and best_pth file will be included as {model_name}_best_model.pt)